jay-bajaj/Fake-News-Detection/README.md

 dimension and the number of attention heads or number of layers so that they consume lesser memory.
 But the file you submit, we expect you instantiate the classes with the aforementioned parameters.

 PART 2
-Aim : To help students understand the working of Particle Swarm Optimization and its basic implementation in python.
+Aim : To help understand the working of Particle Swarm Optimization and its basic implementation in python.
 Background: What is Particle Swarm Optimization?
 It’s a powerful evolutionary optimization algorithm, known for its utility and simpleness.
 If there’s